hemaytech/hemaytech/README.md

 - **Data Engineering:** Proficient in designing and implementing data pipelines, ETL processes, and data warehousing solutions.
 - **Data Analytics:** Skilled in data analysis, visualization, and interpretation to drive data-driven decisions.
-- **Generative AI:** Experienced in developing generative models and applications using AI techniques.
-- **Machine Learning:** Proficient in building and deploying ML models for various use cases.

 ## Cloud Native Skills